coredns/deployment/kubernetes/FAQs.md

 When installing a Kubernetes cluster on Ubuntu, when the /etc/resolv.conf file contains a localhost resolver, there are chances that CoreDNS is stuck in a loop.
 This will be detected by the `loop` plugin and will show in the logs.

-If the logs show that there is a loop detected and the /etc/resolv.conf file contains, eg. 127.0.0.53 or similar, ensure to cleanup your /etc/resolv.conf.
+If the logs show that there is a loop detected and the /etc/resolv.conf file contains, eg. 127.0.0.53 or similar, you need to cleanup your /etc/resolv.conf.
 For more details, checkout the [documentation on loop detection](https://github.com/coredns/coredns/tree/master/plugin/loop#troubleshooting)

 This issue should not happen on a Kubernetes cluster created with kubeadm with a version 1.11 or higher.